-If you have to pay for any utilities – gas, electric, or water each would be a rental property deduction.
+If you have to pay for any utilities – gas, electric, or water, they would be a deductible expense.
 If you pay for private trash removal and/or recycling service, those may be lumped in with utilities.
 In addition, if you pay for communication services such as Internet or cable/satellite TV for your rentals, those costs are also deductible as a utility expense.

-Costs to maintain, care for, and improve the property are tax deductible rental property expenses.
+Costs to maintain, care for, and improve the property are deductible.
 However, there is a difference between how things like cleaning, maintenance, and repair are deducted versus how improvements are handled.

 Cleaning, Maintenance, & Repair